Broker Check

-The highest average rate of return doesn't necessarily create the highest probability of success in retirement.
-Especially when investors are withdrawing capital from their investment accounts.
-Oftentimes, reducing a portfolio's downside risk can increase an investor's probability of long-term success.
-The randomness of market cycles and the timing of down markets is what makes the probability of success suffer.
+The highest average rate of return doesn’t necessarily create the highest probability of success in retirement.
+Reducing a portfolio’s downside risk can often increase the probability of long-term success, since market cycles and poorly timed downturns are what cause those probabilities to suffer.
+Instead of chasing the highest average rate of return, we help clients pursue the highest probability of success for their financial and retirement plans.

 10% Loss Needs a 12% Gain to get even